-A native of Pittsburgh, PA, Inspirational Jazz Pianist George W. Russell, Jr. is a performer, a composer, and an educator.
+A native of Pittsburgh, PA, inspirational Jazz Pianist George W. Russell, Jr. is a performer, a composer, and an educator.
 His performances range from a solo piano, to a groove-oriented jazz trio, to a soulful, fresh-sounding larger ensemble that arouses the listener's intellect and, most importantly, touches their soul.
-His playing is filled with passion, fire, soul and, most of all, spirit.
+His playing is filled with passion, fire, soul, and most of all, spirit.

 Currently George is the Chair of the Harmony Department at the Berklee College of Music.
-Prior to becoming Chair, He served as a Professor of Harmony and Piano at Berklee.
+Prior to becoming chair, he served as a professor of Harmony and Piano at Berklee.
 George has been awarded the Ted Pease Award for Excellence in Teaching, along with the Curriculum Development Award for the Writing Division.
-George has also been recognized with the highest award that Berklee gives to faculty, the Most Distinguished Faculty Award.B.S., Duquesne UniversityM.M., New England Conservatory of Music
+George has also been recognized with the highest award that Berklee gives to faculty, the Most Distinguished Faculty Award.

-Performances with Stanley Clarke, George Duke, Ernie Isley, Cecil McBee, Semenya McCord, Bob Moses, Tiger Okoshi, Billy Pierce, Richard Smallwood, Stan Strickland, and Lenny White.
+He graduated with his B.S. from Duquesne University and his M.M. from the New England Conservatory of Music.
+Russell has performed with Stanley Clarke, George Duke, Ernie Isley, Cecil McBee, Semenya McCord, Bob Moses, Tiger Okoshi, Billy Pierce, Richard Smallwood, Stan Strickland, and Lenny White.